 - Quarantining of all remaining passengers and non-essential crew;

 - Any other activities as the CDC sees fit.

 Constant testing will take place, as well as procedures so protocols can be practised.
 While some voyages may be “cruises to nowhere” others may visit their private island such as Perfect Day at CocoCay to also test shore excursion-type protocols.
 Quarantine and cabin confinement testing will also be included.

 The CDC framework also requires volunteers are informed in writing that they are “participating in a simulation of unproven and untested health and safety protocols” and “that sailing during a pandemic is an inherently risky activity.”
 It is unknown whether these will be free or purchased cruises.

-Royal Caribbean spokesperson Jonathan Fishman reported that, “Royal Caribbean has some of the most loyal guests in the cruise industry, and we have been overjoyed with their interest to take part in our simulated trial sailings.
-This week alone, we have received more than 5,000 emails, not including the tweets, comments and messages across social media.”
+Royal Caribbean spokesperson Jonathan Fishman reported in 2020 that, “Royal Caribbean has some of the most loyal guests in the cruise industry, and we have been overjoyed with their interest to take part in our simulated trial sailings.”